MSicc/awesome-arc42-copilot/quality/REVIEW-PROMPT.md

 Use this prompt for each section review:

 ```
-I need you to review arc42 Section 12 files for quality and accuracy.
+I need you to review arc42 Section [XX] files for quality and accuracy.

 **Files to Review:**
 - arc42-section-[XX]-instructions.md